peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 ## Presentations/handouts of selected recent and not-so-recent talks and lectures

 <!--more-->
 **Arkadiev, Peter**.
+Getting to grips with “linguistic complexity” from a cross-linguistic perspective.
+Talk at the FRIAS Kolloquium, Freiburg Institute for Advanced Studies, 22 April 2024. [pdf](Arkadiev2024_complexity_FRIAS.pdf)

+**Arkadiev, Peter**.
+Applicative functions of Slavic verbal prefixes from a cross-linguistic perspective.
+Invited talk at the Verona Slavic Linguistics Webinar, online, 21 March 2024. [pdf](Arkadiev2024_ApplicSlavic_Verona.pdf)

+**Arkadiev, Peter**.
 Case in head-marking languages: towards a comprehensive typology.
 Invited talk at the Hermann Paul Colloquium, Albert-Ludwigs-University of Freiburg, 15 December 2023. [pdf](Arkadiev2023_case-n-headmarking-Freiburg.pdf)